derickayala25/osticket-prereqs/README.md

 <b>Enable IIS (Internet Information Services) in Windows WITH CGI (Common Gateway Interface)</b><br/>
+IIS is Microsoft’s web server software.
+Enabling it basically turns your Windows machine into a web server.
+When you also enable CGI, this allows IIS to run external scripts or programs, usually for generating dynamic content.

 1. Open a browser tab and type <b>127.0.0.1</b> in the address bar.
 You should get a message similar to <b>This site can't be reached.</b>
 2. Type <b>Control Panel</b> in the Windows search box and open it.
 Select `Programs` > `Turn Windows features on or off`
 3. Tick :white_square_button: the <b>Internet Information Services</b> box and then click on the plus sign <b>+</b> ![plus](https://github.com/user-attachments/assets/ac6453e2-b164-4ae3-ae33-a6059922e112)	&#8862; next to it to expand